peybl/visjo/README.md

 You can check the installed version of Docker by following command:

 > ```docker --version```

+You might get an error starting with

+> Got permission denied while trying to connect to the Docker daemon...

+at a later stage while building the project.
+This means that the user needs to be added to the group docker.
+You can add your user by doing so:

+> ```sudo usermod -a -G docker <Username>```

 Credit goes to https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04 for instructions and explanations.